Best Outdoor Activity to Do in Arusha, Tanzania: Mountain Biking

 But I told her I’d give it a try.

 Namic Bike Adventures

-Namic Bike Adventures is solely owned by a nature enthusiast by the name of Carissa.
+Namic Bike Adventures is a company that is solely owned by a nature enthusiast named Carissa.
 She is very passionate about animals, the environment, and being in nature, so much that she left her job in the city and moved to Arusha to be surrounded by forests (it requires some hike to get to her house).

 The company now has a team of guides who are determined to give you the best and most affordable mountain-biking adventures to all beautiful destinations in Arusha.

 Namic Bike Adventures offers many different tour options to suit your personal preference and skill level.
 Here are some of the most popular ones: